Pills vs. Drinks: The Ultimate Showdown

 But have you stopped to think about how much those regular energy drinks actually cost?
 They’re practically sucking you dry!
 (Which is ironic considering they’re a “drink” and should be the very opposite of dry.)
 Let’s look at some price points, shall we?

-Unless you're drinking a premium healthy energy drink like Well Beyond's Xe or Xe Lite, paying so much for regular energy drinks is expensive.
+Unless you're drinking a premium healthy energy drink like G Fuel, paying so much for regular energy drinks is expensive.
 Depending on the kind you get, a 24 pack of Redbull generally costs around $50-70 (before shipping and tax).
 For 24 cans, that equals $2-$3 per can.
 Not too shabby, until you think about how often you drink one.
 An 8.4 ounce can such as these will give the drinker a few hours of energy.
 For extended gaming sessions, you’ll need at least two or three cans to keep you going strong.

-A bottle of Stimpack energy pills, however, contains a 30 day supply for $35.00 (inclusive of shipping), making these capsules cost about $1.17 each (assuming you take the recommended dose of three pills).
+A bottle of Sports Research energy pills, however, contains a 60 day supply for $20.00, making these capsules cost about $.50 each (assuming you take the recommended dose of one pill).
 These capsules give you laser-like focus, can help improve reaction time, and supply a surge of energy for several hours from each pill.
 Assuming you don’t need more than several hours of energy for gaming in a day, that’s just 1-3 pills per session.
 Pretty good deal.

 As far as price point goes, pills win.

 Regular energy drinks do have their place in society.
 The best energy drinks not only provide flavor, which can certainly help give life to an ongoing game (so to speak), but are actually healthy for you.
-Take our Xe or Xe Lite, these superfruit based energy multipliers support alertness, mental clarity, and focus with long-lasting energy to get you to the next level.
+Choosing a healthy energy drink will give you mental clarity, and focus with long-lasting energy to get you to the next level.
 All the while being healthly.

 Taking a sip of a regular energy drink here and there can help to quench your thirst (then again, there’s also that free, clear liquid that comes out of your kitchen tap you could use for that same purpose).
 Regular energy drinks may also take less time to start providing you with extra energy (but not by much).
 And, of course, there’s the fact that energy drinks are much more common than energy pills, and thereby much easier to come by.

 Pills can also have a negative stigma attached to them.
 But remember: it’s what’s inside that counts.
-Stimpack Energy pills are chalk full of all the good stuff (no, not that kind of “good stuff”), providing you with a healthy and safe alternative to regular energy drinks.
+Choosing pills that are chalk full of all the good stuff (no, not that kind of “good stuff”), will provide you with a healthy and safe alternative to regular energy drinks.

 As a gamer, energy drinks are practically a way of life.
 But if there was a better, more effective method, wouldn’t you want to know about it?